ExposuresProvider/FHIR-PIT/spark/README.md

 FHIR-PIT docker container to ensure enough memory is allocated to the container for running FHIR-PIT with the sample input data successfully.
-If you run FHIR-PIT with your own data much larger than the sample data, you may need to increase spark driver memory and executor memory input parameters in the last line of Dockerfile from the current 1g to a bigger value, e.g., 2g, and update the ```-m``` flag value in the docker run command accordingly.
-It is best practice to make sure the ```-m``` flag value in the docker run command is equal or a little greater than the sum of the allocated spark driver memory and executor memory to avoid memory swapping for better performance.
+If you run FHIR-PIT with your own data much larger than the sample data, you may need to increase spark driver memory and executor memory input parameters in the last line of Dockerfile from the current 2g to a bigger value, e.g., 4g, and update the ```-m``` flag value in the docker run command accordingly.
+It is best practice to make sure the ```-m``` flag value in the docker run command is equal to or a little greater than the sum of the allocated spark driver memory and executor memory to avoid memory swapping for better performance.

 ```docker run -v /home/user/FHIR-PIT/data/output:/FHIR-PIT/data/output -m 4g -it renci/fhir-pit:1.0```